CSR 101-Don’t be Dumb! Measure, Manage and Report

 Impact measurement, sustainability reporting and communication go together to form the foundation of an effective management process that enables business to be more effective and efficient at turning CSR and Sustainability budgets into value and impact; business and social value and impact.
 Done strategically and consistently they create a competitive advantage that can drive success and open new opportunities.

+We periodically offer Masterclasses on these topics.
 Whether you can make it to the Masterclasses or not, I encourage you to focus on how impact measurement and sustainability reporting and communication can enhance value and impact.
 Make sure your CSR and Sustainability budgets connect directly to business value as well as to social impact and environmental stewardship.
 Check out the free resources we provide: Written and/or Video

 As always if you have any questions about this article or would like to know more about how we can help your organization realize the benefits of CSR to your future business growth, please send me an email.